openconfig/kne/README.md

 project is to provide a standard "interface" so that vendors can produce a standard container implementation which can be used to build complex topologies.

-*   Have standard lifecycle management infrastructure for allowing multiple vendor device emulation to be present in a single "topology"
+* Have standard lifecycle management infrastructure for allowing multiple vendor device emulations to be present in a single "topology"
 * Allow for control plane access via standard k8s networking
 * Provide a common networking interface for the forwarding plane between network pods.
   * Data plane wires between pods
   * Control plane wires between topology manager
 * Define service implementation for allowing interaction with the topology manager service.
   * Topology manager is the public API for allowing external users to manipulate the link state in the topology.
   * The topology manager will run as a service in k8s environment.
   * It will provide a gRPC interface for tests to interact with
   * It will listen to CRDs published via the network device pods for discovery
 * Data plane connections for connectivity between pods must be a public transport mechanism
-    *   This can't be implemented as just exposing "x eth devices on the pod" because linux doesn't understand the associated control messages which are needed to actually make this work like a wire.
+  * This can't be implemented as just exposing "x eth devices on the pod" because Linux doesn't understand the  associated control messages which are needed to make this work like a wire.
   * Transceiver state, optical characteristics, wire state, packet filtering / shaping / drops
   * LACP or other port aggregation protocols or APS cannot be simulated correctly
   * The topology manager will start a topology agent on each host for the pod to directly interact with.
   * The topology agent will provide the connectivity between nodes
 * Define how pods boot an initial configuration
-    *   Ideally this method would allow for dynamic
+  * Ideally, this method would allow for dynamic
 * Define how pods express services for use in-cluster as well as external services

 ## Use Cases